Avoid Using ‘Very’ to Sound More Powerful in English + FREE Download

 Yes!
 Definitely the 2nd sentence.

-Because when you avoid using very in English, your language is more powerful.
+When you avoid using very in English, your language is more powerful.

 There are extra layers of meaning and this makes the sentence more exciting.